How to Format a Book for Printing

 - PDF/X format is used if possible.
 Otherwise PDF/A Compliant.

-Open the PDF and check every page before uploading to your print-on-demand publishing platform.
+Open the PDF and check every page before uploading it to your print-on-demand publishing platform.